MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-create-indexers.md

 Indexers support two workflows:

-+ Text-based indexing: Extract strings and metadata from textual content for full text search scenarios.
++ **Text-based indexing**: Extract strings and metadata from textual content for full text search scenarios.

-+ Skills-based indexing: Use built-in or custom skills that add integrated machine learning for analysis over images and large undifferentiated content, extracting or inferring text and structure.
++ **Skills-based indexing**: Use built-in or custom skills that add integrated machine learning for analysis over images and large undifferentiated content, extracting or inferring text and structure.
 Skills-based indexing enables search over content that isn't otherwise easily full text searchable.
 To learn more, see [AI enrichment in Azure AI Search](cognitive-search-concept-intro.md).

 ## Prerequisites